Atlas is Your Perfect Context: One-Shot Customization for Generalizable Foundational Medical Image Segmentation: Methods

-Existing ICL methods rely on feature similarity between $ X_{\mathit{support}} $ and $ X_{\mathit{query}} $, which either requires extensive training and large-scale labeled data (e.g. UniverSeg\cite{butoi2023_ICCV_universeg}, Iris\cite{gao2025_CVPR_Iris}) or depend on large pretrained encoders such as DINO \cite{oquab2023_dinov2} for feature extraction, limiting their practical clinical use.
-As in Fig.~\ref{fig:main}, we propose an atlas-guided, in-context segmentation framework that combines the strengths of classical atlas-based registration and advanced foundation models.
-AtlasSegFM consists of three steps: \textbf{1)} atlas-based registration to provide context-aware prompts, \textbf{2)} segmentation refinement using foundation models with these prompts, and \textbf{3)} a fusion module to integrate predictions from both sources.
+Existing ICL methods rely on feature similarity between $ X_{\mathit{support}} $ and $ X_{\mathit{query}} $, which either requires extensive training and large-scale labeled data (e.g. UniverSeg\cite{butoi2023_ICCV_universeg}, Iris\cite{gao2025_CVPR_Iris}) or depend on large pretrained encoders such as DINO \cite{oquab2023_dinov2} for feature extraction.
+As shown in Fig.~\ref{fig:main}, we propose an atlas-guided, in-context segmentation framework that combines the strengths of classical atlas-based registration and advanced foundation models.
+AtlasSegFM consists of three steps: \textbf{1)} Atlas-based registration to provide context-aware prompts, \textbf{2)} Segmentation refinement using foundation models with these prompts, and \textbf{3)} Fusion module to integrate predictions from both sources.